Paddy Ruschitzko: Club

 With his club, Clonad, Ruschitzko won over 20 major honours and was part of the three-in-a-row team that won the Laois Senior Hurling Championship in 1946, ‘47 and ‘48.

 Inter-county

 Having moved to live in Mountmellick, he starred on the Laois minor team which was denied All-Ireland Minor Hurling Championship glory in 1934 in the final, which Tipperary won by one point after a long period of injury time.

 In 1949, Paddy was captain of the Laois team which won the Leinster Senior Hurling Championship.
-Playing at left half back he marked the legendary Jimmy Langton and Laois scored a shock 4–5 to 2–7 win over a powerful Kilkenny team.
+Playing at left half-back he marked Jimmy Langton and Laois scored a shock 4–5 to 2–7 win over a powerful Kilkenny team.